 Walk, Ride, and Roll to School is an awareness campaign implemented by the iCommute SchoolPool program and Safe Routes to School initiative.
 The purpose of this campaign is to increase the number of children who walk, bike, carpool, or take transit to school; to raise awareness of the benefits of more active forms of transportation; and to promote pedestrian and bicycle safety.
-The 2013 Walk, Ride, and Roll to School Challenge was presented by Chipotle.

 San Diego Zoo

 SchoolPool is a great way to connect students to the environment by encouraging walking and biking.
 Children who spend more time in nature connect better with wildlife and conservation - which is what the Zoo likes to see happen! - San Diego Zoo, 2014 Silver Annual Partner

 Administrator's Guide to SchoolPool Administrator's SchoolPool Registration Walk, Ride, and Roll Guidelines

 SchoolPool Step-by-Step Guide for parents (English/Spanish)